Manhattan

 The cost of fractional laser treatment varies depending on several factors, including the type of laser treatment, the size of the area being treated, the provider’s level of experience, the practice location, and the number of treatments required.

-It’s important to note that other factors can also impact the price of fractional laser treatment, such as the number of treatments required, the size of the treatment area, the skin condition being treated, and the geographic location.
+Other factors can also impact the price of fractional laser treatment, such as the number of treatments required, the size of the treatment area, the skin condition being treated, and the geographic location.
 Additionally, the cost of the procedure is only part of the total price, and other related expenses may apply, such as aftercare and follow-up appointments.

 How to prepare for a fractional CO2 laser?